forcedotcom/SalesforceMobileSDK-iOS/UPGRADE.md

 ### Native 1.5 to 2.0 upgrade
 - As mentioned above, even if you're not porting your previous contents into a 2.0 application shell, it's still advisable to create a new native app from the template, to follow along.
-- Remove `SalesforceHybridSDK.framework`, as it has been replaced.
 - Update your Mobile SDK library and resource dependencies, from the [SalesforceMobileSDK-iOS-Package repo](https://github.com/forcedotcom/SalesforceMobileSDK-iOS-Package).
     - Remove SalesforceSDK
     - Add SalesforceNativeSDK (in the Dependencies/ folder)